pytest-dev/pytest/doc/en/plugins.rst

     pip uninstall pytest-NAME

 If a plugin is installed, ``pytest`` automatically finds and integrates it, there is no need to activate it.

-We have a :doc:`page listing all 3rd party plugins and their status against the latest py.test version
-<plugins_index/index>` and here is a little annotated list
-for some popular plugins:
+Here is a little annotated list for some popular plugins:

 .. _`django`: https://www.djangoproject.com/